edgedelta/edgedelta-lambda-extension/README.md

 To run this example, you will need to ensure that your build architecture matches that of the Lambda execution environment by compiling with GOOS=linux and GOARCH=amd64 if you are not running in a Linux environment.

+## Scripts

+We have helper scripts in the `scripts` folder to publish and remove lambda extension as a lambda layer version.
+The `publish.sh` script automates the commands in the following section.

+## Manuel Build

 Building and saving package into a bin/extensions directory:

 ```